iluwatar/java-design-patterns/parameter-object/README.md

 ---
+title: "Parameter Object Pattern in Java: Simplifying Method Signatures with Structured Data"
-title: Parameter Object
+shortTitle: Parameter Object
+description: "Explore the Parameter Object pattern at Java Design Patterns.
+Learn how it simplifies method signatures, enhances maintainability, and promotes encapsulation with real-world examples and detailed code snippets."
 category: Structural
 language: en
 tag:
   - Abstraction
   - Code simplification
   - Decoupling
   - Encapsulation
   - Object composition
 ---

 ## Also known as

 * Argument Object

-## Intent
+## Intent of Parameter Object Design Pattern

-Simplify method signatures by encapsulating parameters into a single object, promoting cleaner code and better maintainability.
+The Parameter Object pattern is a key Java design pattern aimed at improving code maintainability by reducing method complexity through encapsulation of parameters into a single object.

-## Explanation
+## Detailed Explanation of Parameter Object Pattern with Real-World Examples

 Real-world example